-It is important that students are aware of these standards.
-Please read and note the standards that will be addressed in this class.
-Music Majors, please note the highlighted sections.
-You will be expected to link to your online website.
-Our hope is that this website represents the outstanding education you are receiving at ETSU and a tool to use for future job interviews and life endeavors.
+Students, you will then upload your final graded highlighted assignment to your online website.
+By graduation, your website should have many assignments that address all of these competencies.
+My hope is that this website represents the outstanding education you are receiving at ETSU and a tool to use for future job interviews and life endeavors.